The Need: Relationship

 III.
 The New Hope for Relationship

-Just as one man lost relationship, another made it possible for us to regain it.
-The founder of a new humanity was and is the Second Person of the Trinity.
-He became like us, so that we could become like Him.
-He, the Second Adam, died for the sin that separated us from a holy God, and causes separation among mankind as well.
+Just as one man Adam lost relationship (Romans 5:12); another made it possible for us to regain it (I Corinthians 15:19-21).
+The founder of a new humanity was and is the Second Person of the Trinity, the infinite God-man, the Lord Jesus Christ.
+He became like us so that we could become like Him.
+He, the Second Adam, died for the sin that separated us from a holy God and causes separation among mankind as well.
 It is only through Him that the longing of the heart for intimacy and relationship is completely fulfilled.
-And He is the only one who knows us fully, but loves us anyway.
+And He is the only one who knows us fully but loves us anyway.
 He accepts us, warts and all.

-The only requirement is that we come to Him freely and accept His gift of love and intimacy, given by means of His sacrificial death on the cross.
-We may choose, but be warned.
-The alternative is an eternal separation, an eternal void that will never be fulfilled.
+The only requirement is that we come to Him freely and accept His gift of love and intimacy, given by means of Jesus' sacrificial death on the cross.
+We may choose, but be warned that the alternative is an eternal separation, an eternal void that will never be fulfilled (John 3:16-18;36).

-In Him and only Him will the feelings of aloneness and separateness be one day completely eradicated, in the New Heaven and the New Earth.
-There will one day be no more mourning the loss of a loved one, no more crying over broken relationships and no more pain of separation.
+In Jesus and only Jesus will the feelings of aloneness and separateness be one day completely eradicated in the New Heaven and the New Earth.
+There will come a day when there is no more mourning the loss of a loved one, no more crying over broken relationships and no more pain of separation.
 In Jesus Christ, the great need of humanity to fill that void of intimacy will finally be done away with forever.
 And It will be replaced with an eternity of love and relationships with God and His redeemed people.

 If you've been searching for love and relationship and have come up void all of your life, then come to the God who longs for a relationship with you.
-Not because He needs it Himself, but because He knows you do, and He loves you enough to share of Himself with you.
+It's not because He needs it Himself, but because He knows you do, and He loves you enough to share Himself with you.
 He wants to give you the desires of your heart.
 He wants to fill that void with His presence.
-It has been said that our hearts are restless, until they find their rest in Him.
+It has been said that our hearts are restless until they find their rest in Him.
 Jesus said: "Come unto me you who are weary and heavy laden, and I will give you rest."
+(Matthew 11:28).
 That is a promise from the God of the universe.
 And He never lies.
 So come to Him today.
-It will be the greatest decision you've ever made in your life.
+It will be the greatest decision you've ever made in your life!